foxx3r/liquidPy/README.md

 I make use of the open interpretation of annotations to develop refinement types and dependent types for Python.
+All refinement happens in runtime without any static type checking with the help of metaprogramming.

 ## Refinement of function parameters